 Your goals, time horizon, and risk tolerance will determine the model you should use.
 If you can tolerate high risk to obtain a high return, you'll put more into stocks and mutual funds.
-Those with a low-risk tolerance will stick with bonds.
+Those with a low risk tolerance will favor bonds.
 Those with zero risk tolerance, or who need their money within the next year, should have more cash.

 If you have a long time horizon, then you can afford to put more into your house and watch it grow.
 If you have a short time horizon, then put more into bonds or even cash.